HL7/davinci-ecdx/input/pagecontent/specification.md

 #### Sequence Diagram

-The sequence diagram in Figure 3 below outlines the interaction between the Payer and EHR to query and retrieve the requested data using the Task based transaction:
+The sequence diagram in Figure 3 below summarizes the basic interaction between the Payer and EHR to query and retrieve the requested data using the Task based transaction.
+However, there are three implementation variations with Task Based Exchange discussed below:

 {% include img.html img="task-sequencediagram.svg" caption="Figure 3" %}